 That is just the beginning.
 Next, educators from other accredited schools visit for three to five days to compare the “self-study” with their observations.
 Both reports are sent to HAIS and WASC for further review.
 This is no one-time exam.
 Once completed, accreditation is recommended for a specific number of years.
 If a school is having trouble, financially or otherwise, HAIS and WASC may place it on probationary status with specific requirements that must be met for the accreditation to continue.
 The ultimate goal is to improve schools and keep them running.

 Licensing and accreditation together help ensure parents and students that their school will be safe, secure and sustainable.

 How do you know if the schools to which you’re applying are accredited or not?
 See our comprehensive Guide to Hawai‘i Private Schools, including accreditations.
-To help you navigate the abbreviations, see the list below.
+Here is a key to help you navigate the abbreviations: